 Let me start by saying this: Yoga and relaxation do not come naturally to me.
 In fact, I have to work incredibly hard at relaxation (to the point where I have the word ‘relax’ tattooed on the inside of my finger).
 I am a gym girl—always have been.
 I love high intensity, all sweat inducing, fast paced workouts.
 I’ve been a proud member of my gym for 10 years and never thought I’d cancel my membership.
 I worried about leaving my comfort zone, my sanctuary.

 Like many, I struggle with stress and feelings of anxiety.
 I’ve thought for years that a yoga class would benefit me profusely but I continued to put it off, and ended up just saying, “Na, I’ma stay in bed”.
 It wasn’t until I returned from three weeks in Bali (I know, so cliché), that I felt a sense of enlightenment after trying a yoga class at The Oberio, in Seminyak.
 It’s there that I realized how much I was missing out on.
 The teacher was a 60-year old man who looked half his age.
 His energy was clear, happy, and felt like magic.
 He was a medicine man, a healer and a true yogi, the Ketut to my Julia Roberts.

 After a private class, I completed a healing session with the teacher where he looked into my aura and told me things that were frighteningly true about myself—how my energy was negative and that I worry about everything.
 He rid me of these negative thoughts with his yoga practice, and I felt instantly cleansed and knew it was time.
-Time to start yoga.
+(Note that this was my true of my own personal experience, and most experts recommend multiple yoga sessions to help ease negative thoughts and lift mood).

 I decided on a two-week trial at Flow Lab yoga studio in Sydney and put my gym membership on hold.
 I fit the classes in between work and play to really give yoga a try, because if Jennifer Aniston, Miranda Kerr, and Gwyneth Paltrow are into it, it’s worth a go.